timbeurskens/timbeurskens.github.io/_posts/2022-03-15-why-sat-solvers.md

 ## Eurovision Song Contest

 Let's now try to solve real-world problems: the Eurovision Song Contest, the annual event where world politics and the music industry merge into a strangely colourful contest.
 During the finals each participating country can award points to other particpants in two separate rounds.
 The first points are awarded by a professional jury, where the ten top scoring countries are awarded with a score between 1 and 12 points.
 The second voting round is similar, only the jury is now the audience itself.
 Eventually each country will have rewarded at least ten and at most twenty other countries with some points.
+We can represent this voting behaviour in a network, where each node/vertex is a country, and each edge represents a country voting for an other country, as displayed in the image below:

+![eurovision network](/assets/eurovision.png)

-Historically some countries tend to vote for each other, forming so-called cliques.
+It is a well known fact some countries tend to regularly vote for each other, forming so-called cliques.
 A clique is defined as a sub-set of vertices in a graph such that each vertex in the clique is adjacent to every other vertex in the clique.
 Finding these cliques is not that easy given the number of participants and the number of votes.
-The image below shows the voting behaviour in the 2021 edition of Eurovision.

-![eurovision network](/assets/eurovision.png)
+Determining what the largest cliques in the network are is even more difficult and infeasible to do by hand.

 Similar to the eight queens problem the cliques problem is easy to verify: for some given subset of vertices we can check whether each vertex contains edges to every other vertex in the subset.
 Some trivial cliques are easy to find, such as individual vertices, pairs of connected vertices and triangles.
 Finding the largest clique is a lot harder however, as checking for the largest clique means we must compare size of a candidate max clique to every other clique.